Sunday, September 21, 2025

 time chasing down escapees anymore

-And sure enough, T-posts has solved all my problems.
+And sure enough, T-posts have solved all my problems.
 Well, not all my problems.
 The only downfall is that it's harder to move this portable fencing around for my horses and donkeys - and requires more thinking about how I want to move it in relation to the T-post.
 Yet, overall, it's a W.I.N.
-I do have a T-post Puller, too, because all real fencers have that.
+I do have a T-post Puller, too, because all real fencers do.

 No more rouge donkeys at the front gate waiting to greet me like long-lost lovers.